 It’s true that irresponsible co-sleeping can lead to accidents and even deaths, with suffocation and strangulation topping the list of potential dangers.

-An infant on a water-bed is likely to end up in a curled position, which makes breathing harder.
-A parent under the influence of alcohol or drugs may accidentally put their weight onto the child and cause suffocation.
+For example, an infant on a water-bed is likely to end up in a curled position, which makes breathing harder.
+Or a parent under the influence of alcohol or drugs may accidentally put their weight onto the child and cause suffocation.

 But as Professor McKenna said: